 How to get to the Taj Mahal

 Most people go to Agra from Delhi.
 There are three ways you can go.

 Driving is by far the most common or rather getting driven.
 If you are local you can obviously take your own car (car seats) and driver which is quite the luxury.
 The drive time is about 4 hours.
-Unlike the roads from Delhi to Jaipur, the trip to Agra is smooth and traffic is not usually an issue.
-If you are heading in from abroad, you can hire a driver from Delhi to drive with you Agra (they stay in a nearby hotel overnight if you wish) and then back to Delhi.
+Unlike the roads from Delhi to Jaipur, the trip to Agra, is smooth and traffic is not usually an issue.
+If you are heading in from overseas, you can hire a driver from Delhi to drive with you Agra (they stay in a nearby hotel overnight if you wish) and then back to Delhi.
 If you are traveling with small children, you can rent car seats in Delhi from rentbean.

 Tip: Pack snacks, and be sure to use the restroom before leaving.
 There aren’t many places to stop along the way.

 Since the new bullet train opened up it’s becoming very popular, very fast.
 The problem I have with the train is that you will need to spend more time in the station getting checked in, boarding, etc. that it negates a lot of the travel time saves.
 Then you also need to hire a car for either the day or per trip leg after you reach.
 A lot of people have loved the experience of taking the high-speed train though.